One of the biggest challenges facing our children today is bullying, both online and off.

 “It’s about getting to the root of how to build safe and positive relationships, to develop empathy, communicate respectfully, including how to respectfully disagree with someone," says Kellie.

-Earlier this year, Life Education, released a brand new module called Relate, Respect, Connect.
-Funded by Gandel Philanthropy, we teach children aged 10-13 how to build safe and respectful relationships.
+Earlier this year, Life Education, released a brand new module called Relate Respect Connect.
+Funded by Gandel Philanthropy, we teach children aged 10 to 13 how to build safe and respectful relationships.

-This module builds on our popular bCyberwise online safety module aimed at 8-10 year olds, and our junior primary module Growing Good Friends, which lays the foundations for children to explore positive relationships.
+This module builds on our popular bCyberwise online safety module aimed at 8 to 10-year-olds, and our junior primary module Growing Good Friends, which lays the foundations for children to explore positive relationships.